So this is me at the Computer History Museum.

 After going home, I checked Computer History Museum's

-and checked their Fellow Awards and found out
+website and checked their Fellow Awards and found out

 about Jean Jennings Bartik.
 She created the ENIAC